parthilasariya/TinPets/README.md

-# tinpets.github.io
+# tinpets
-Tinpets a platform for pets o meet
+Tinpets a platform for pets to meet